DeltaRig/Angular/README.md

 ## Doubts:
-- How work the throwin Application-specific Errors with Service in Angular 13+?
+- How work the throw in Application-specific Errors with Service in Angular 13+?
 In Angular 4 is like:
 Service file
 ```